stephencweiss/stephencharlesweiss.com/content/blog/2018-09-08/dear-donald.md

 tags: ['donald glover', 'thank you note']
 ---

 Dear Donald,

-Four years ago, you told me to “[Learn To Code](https://www.thehunt.com/the-hunt/XWvoQ4-childish-gambino-learn-to-code-sweatshirt).”
+Four years ago, you told me to "[Learn To Code](https://www.thehunt.com/the-hunt/XWvoQ4-childish-gambino-learn-to-code-sweatshirt)."
 This month I will be taking the next step in that journey as I start a full-time program to transition into software engineering.

 I wanted to take a moment and express my gratitude for you.
 I don’t think it’s a stretch to say that you have changed my life for the better.